nathanleclaire/tarzan/README.md

 #### Q: Is there a shiny GUI or web interface so I can see the status of my builds?

 For now, STDOUT/STDERR logging is what `tarzan` offers.
 Eventually I want to expand it to have a (mostly pretty minimalistic, but useful) web interface.

+#### Q: Can I build [docker/docker](https://github.com/docker/docker) with it and do all kinds of weird stuff that Docker Hub won't let me do?

+Yuuuuuuup!
+It's your own server, do whatever you want.

 #### Q: Why is the project called `tarzan`?